ayalac1111/Networking-Courses/25S-CST8371/11-NAT/11-NAT.md

 ---
 ## Partner Collaboration

 You will need a partner for connectivity testing.
-If you don’t find a partner, ask your lab instructor to telnet into your switch.
+If you don’t find a partner, ask your lab instructor to telnet into your RB.

 - [ ]  You will each configure your own devices but work together to test connectivity.
 The topology diagram shows **only your own** devices; your partner will have the same topology on their end.
 - [ ]  You need **one PC** and **one VM** each for testing.